-Wood is our primary construction material because it allows for increased play value and maximized customization.
+Wood is our primary construction material because it allows for flexibility of design, high play value and maximum customization.
 The senses of a child react positively to wood.
 Wood shows traces of hand-craftsmanship, signs of growth, as well as variations in structure and colour.
-These traits showcase unique properties as children feel, see and touch them without ever being too hot or too cold.
+In short, wood is real.
+It feels pleasant to touch because it never gets too hot or too cold.

-Our research regarding the best species of wood for use in a play space has been extensive.
-We estimate the lifespan of the wood used (depending on species) to be between 25 and 80 years; it has a very high resistance to rot, insects, disease and wear from children.
+We are very particular about the species of wood that we use and different types of wood are used for different parts of each playground.
+Our research regarding the best species of wood for use in a play space has been extensive and includes how different woods react in varying climatic environments.
+We estimate the lifespan of much of the the wood we use to be upwards of 25 years; it has a very high resistance to rot, insects, disease and wear from children.

 Colours found in nature are also found in our designs to add interest and tell a story.
-We don’t believe a playground needs to look like a circus but it does benefit from subtle colour variation, seen in our use of water-based stains and coloured ropes.
+We don’t believe a playground needs to look like a circus but it does benefit from subtle colour variation.
+To add interest or tell a story, we use water-based stains and coloured ropes.
 The wood itself doesn’t need any artificial protection; the graying colour is part of the natural aging process.

-Steel core-centre, polypropylene covered rope is most commonly added to our playgrounds.
+Steel core-centre, polypropylene covered rope is often added to our playgrounds.
 Ropes add colour and connect spaces and elements.
 Custom designed net structures and rope arrangements give us the flexibility to include challenging elements of varying heights and distances.

 Stainless steel is a strong, elegant, high-quality material that allows us to create unique shapes in our designs.
 Oriented in a northerly direction, stainless steel is the preferred material for our slides and is also used to connect timber structures.
-It is an aesthetically pleasing and tactile material that is a sign of high standards alongside our other high-quality materials.
+It is an aesthetically pleasing and tactile material that is a signature of high-quality materials.

 For details on our warranty, email email@example.com